eclipse/paho.mqtt.cpp/README.md

 PAHO_MQTT_C_PATH | "" | Add a path paho.mqtt.c library and headers
-PAHO_BUILD_DOCUMENTATION | FALSE | Create and install the HTML based API documentation (requires Doxygen) PAHO_BUILD_SAMPLES | FALSE | Build sample programs PAHO_WITH_SSL | FALSE | Flag that defines whether to build ssl-enabled binaries too
+PAHO_BUILD_DOCUMENTATION | FALSE | Create and install the HTML based API documentation (requires Doxygen) PAHO_BUILD_SAMPLES | FALSE | Build sample programs PAHO_WITH_SSL | TRUE | Flag that defines whether to build ssl-enabled binaries too

 Using these variables CMake can be used to generate your Makefiles.
 The out-of-source build is the default on CMake.
 Therefore it is recommended to invoke all build commands inside your chosen build directory.